Real-Music/react-router-dom/README.md

+# Learning the features of react-router-dom v6.24.0
+Welcome to the tutorial!
+We'll be building a small, but feature-rich app that lets you keep track of your contacts.
+We expect it to take between 30-60m if you're following along.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.